Doctorate in Marketing | PHD & DBA Programs

 Marketing doctoral programs include the research PhD in Marketing and the applied Doctorate, the DBA in Marketing, both of which are terminal degree programs.
 A doctorate in marketing program commonly melds a wide variety of courses, research methods, and some independent inquiry.

 Some universities offer a Doctor of Business Administration (DBA) and a Doctor of Philosophy (PhD) in Business Administration with a focus on marketing.
 These are often available through their business school, as marketing is the heart of business operations.

 Typically, the PhD is research-oriented, and applicants will use the Doctorate in a real-world context.
 Read below to learn more about the differences between each degree.

 Indeed, at the actual course level, there may be some overlap.
 But there are other requirements that one could be attentive to line up program selection with personal career goals.

 PhD in Marketing Programs

 A PhD in marketing is a research degree.
-Marketing PhD programs may intend to prepare students to conduct original research.
-That is, to explain phenomena previously not well understood and then to test proposed explanations empirically.
+Therefore, marketing PhD programs may prepare students to conduct original research.
+That is, to explain previously poorly understood phenomena and test proposed explanations empirically.

-This type of program might appeal to candidates who want to pursue a career in academia and research (e.g. marketing professor).
-Per O’Net, over half (66%) of Marketing professors have a Doctoral degree.
+This program might appeal to candidates who want to pursue a career in academia and research (e.g., marketing professor).
+Per O’Net, over half (73%) of Marketing professors have a Doctoral degree.

-In some marketing graduate schools, students may need to complete about 60 credits of coursework.
-Curricula could help a participant grow skills in sales, research and promotional techniques that may be applied to virtual, global or domestic markets.
+In some marketing Grad schools, students may need to complete about 60 credits of coursework.
+Curricula could help a participant grow skills in sales, research, and promotional techniques that grad students may apply to virtual, global, or domestic markets.

-Through various courses, students might explore strategies for a sound, systematic, ethical and legal approach to modern marketing practices and research theory.
-While topics could vary, some general examples are provided below.
+Students might explore strategies for a sound, systematic, ethical, and legal approach to modern marketing practices and research theory through various courses.
+While topics could vary, some general examples are below.